lsfratel/webspark/README.md

 #### Schema Validation Plugin

-WebSpark provides a `SchemaPlugin` for validating data from the request context using an `ObjectSchema`.
+WebSpark provides a `SchemaPlugin` for validating data from the request context using an `Schema`.
 This plugin can validate any data accessible through the context object, such as the request body, query parameters, or path parameters.

-The plugin reads a value from the view context using `ctx_prop`.
-If that value is callable, it is invoked with `ctx_args` to obtain the data.
+The plugin reads a value from the view context using `prop`.
+If that value is callable, it is invoked with `args` to obtain the data.
 The data is then validated using the provided `schema`.
 If validation succeeds, the validated data is injected into the handler's keyword arguments.
 If validation fails, an HTTPException with status code 400 is raised.

 You can apply the SchemaPlugin using the `@apply` decorator from `webspark.utils.decorators`: